 Jennifer's experience includes: acting for banking executives and other company officers in regulatory investigations and proceedings; advising companies and directors with respect to potential criminal prosecutions and breach of directors' duties arising out of workplace incidents and fatalities; acting for the board of a significant mining company in relation to alleged breaches of directors' duties and oppression; advising a board with respect to the resolution of multibillion dollar claims against a public company that arose out of allegedly misleading or deceptive statements in a prospectus; and acting in complex cross-border insolvency disputes and schemes of arrangement.

 Prior to Jones Day, Jennifer practiced as a commercial equity barrister for a number of years, appearing at first instance and on appeal throughout Australia's superior courts, including the High Court.
 She is a member of the Corporations Law Committee, Business Law Section of the Law Council of Australia and a graduate of the Australian Institute of Company Directors.

-Acted for a company director in connection with an ASIC investigation, including the negotiation of an enforceable undertaking.
+- Acted for a company director in connection with an ASIC investigation, including the negotiation of an enforceable undertaking.

-Appeared on behalf of a liquidator in seeking judicial advice in the NSW Supreme Court.
+- Appeared on behalf of a liquidator in seeking judicial advice in the NSW Supreme Court.

-Obtained injunctive relief against a former director of a national engineering firm for alleged breach of contract and copyright infringement.
+- Obtained injunctive relief against a former director of a national engineering firm for alleged breach of contract and copyright infringement.

-- Australian Institute of Company Directors (GAICD 2017); New South Wales Bar Practice Course (2007); University of Technology, Sydney (LL.B./B.A. with first class honours 2002)
+- University of New South Wales (LL.M.
+2020); Australian Institute of Company Directors (GAICD 2017); New South Wales Bar Practice Course (2007); University of Technology, Sydney (LL.B./B.A. with first class honours 2002)

 - High Court of Australia, Federal Court of Australia, and Supreme Court of New South Wales

-- Best Lawyers in Australia (2021): Litigation
+- Best Lawyers in Australia: recognized in Litigation (2021 and 2022)